CIDFriendsCentral/CIDFriendsCentral.github.io/content/3DPrinters/Ultimaker/PrinterSettings/_index.md

 ### Custom Settings

-Many other specific settings can be tuned by clicking `Show Custom` however there are far too many to cover in this guide, so look to a more specific guide on the Cura Slicer for information on that
+Many other specific settings can be tuned by clicking `Show Custom` however there are far too many to cover in this guide, so look to a more specific guide on the Cura Slicer for information on that.

 ## Done?

-Once you have your preferred settings set, move to the slicing files section
+Once you have your preferred settings set, move to the slicing files section.